jaime-cespedes-sisniega/ml-elec/README.md

 ### Inference

 As mentioned before, the `ml_pipeline` wrapper package can be used outside the project (`setup.py` installs that package) just by referencing it.
-It is assumed that the serialized model is also in the same project.
 ```bash
 pip install git+https://github.com/jaime-cespedes-sisniega/ml-elec.git@v0.1.2
 ```